shapesmusic/Shapes-Basics-Draft/notes.md

 ### Lesson 23 - Reading by Touch Part 3

+- the playlist opens to all anchors
-*Expand to moveable anchor, and any anchor in the shape*
+- the notation shifts to moveable anchor

-*also bring in randomized notation here?*
+- the notation extends to move throughout the shape, 2nd pivot

 **Location**